amneiht/usb_communication/document/general.md

 i has writen some funtion for it make the write and read action is asynchous and simple

 <br>
-with usbdc_handle you should call usbdc_handle_checkevt before do anything . be cause idon't want create new thread to handle . but it is no problem if you create a loop  same that
+with usbdc_handle you should call usbdc_handle_checkevt before do anything . because some device cannot create mutithread . it you device is strong you can create thead with loop sane that or use high level api is usbdc_stream
 <pre>
 usbdc_handle * han ;
 #---do something-----